 The western education system doesn’t pay much attention to African history which is why most people know very little about ancient cities in Africa.
 The history of the Black Continent is by no means a one-size-fits-all story.
 Africa is home to a diverse range of cultures and traditions and it has been home to many great and often forgotten empires throughout the years.
-In this post, we’ll try to capture a glimpse of the great African history and show you some of the oldest cities in Africa that everyone should know about (ascending according to the number of years in which the cities have been continuously inhabited).
+In this post, we’ll try to capture a glimpse of the great African history and show you some of the oldest cities in Africa that everyone should know about (ascending according to the number of years in which these amazing historic cities have been continuously inhabited).

 Malindi, Kenya- 700 Years Old

 Malindi is a historic town that lies in the Malindi Bay of Kenya and the largest urban center in Kilifi County.
 The area around Malindi was first inhabited by the emerging Swahili Civilization somewhere between the 8th and 9th centuries AD but the city has been continuously inhabited since the 13th century.
 The first written reference about the city comes from Kurdish geographer and explorer Abu al-Fida who mentioned it as a Swahili settlement.

 The city’s most famous monument is the Vasco da Gama Pillar erected in honor of the famous explorer who came to Malindi in 1498 to sign a trade agreement and find a guide for his upcoming trip to India.
 Today, Malindi is home to close to 120,000 residents, making it the 7th most populated city in Kenya.
 If you’re looking to find some great historic tours of Malindi, you can find some helpful suggestions here.